 How can casino affiliates find untapped traffic sources?

-This article explains how to find untapped traffic sources and why doing so matters for casino affiliates, traffic managers, and performance marketers in the iGaming space.
-Identifying underused channels reduces dependence on a small set of suppliers, improves ROI potential, and uncovers audiences that better match campaign goals.
-As a reminder, this guidance is for B2B marketing and affiliate strategy only — stay aligned with platform policies, regional advertising rules, and avoid messaging that targets consumers or promotes play.
+Exploring less crowded sources can reduce dependence on a small group of suppliers, improve testing flexibility, and reveal audiences that better match specific campaign goals.
+This guidance is for B2B marketing and affiliate strategy only.
+Stay aligned with platform policies, regional advertising rules, privacy requirements, and age/audience restrictions, and avoid messaging that targets consumers or promotes play.

 Foundational explanation: what “untapped traffic” means for affiliates